-The extension of municipal water and sewer services from the City into the IDP area may be considered if the following criteria are met:
+The extension of municipal water and sewer services from the City into the IDP area may be considered if:

-- a) The existing systems have the capacity to accommodate future demand; - b) That the costs of extending services are borne by the developer or benefitting landowners through such mechanisms as development levies, local improvement charges or the front-ending of costs; (adapted from 5.5.4 of Bonnyville IDP) - c) The extension of services is required to serve existing multi-lot country residential or industrial subdivision(s) as a means of ensuring long-term sustainability; - d) The extension of services is to serve a development opportunity that arises that has been determined to be of mutual benefit to both the M.D. and the City.
+- a) The City's existing systems have the capacity to accommodate the additional demand; and - b) The costs associated with the extension of services and any required compensation to the City for the oversizing of infrastructure are borne by the developer or benefitting landowners through such mechanisms as offsite levies, local improvement charges or the front-ending of costs; and - c) The extension of services is requested by landowners to serve existing multi-lot country residential or industrial subdivision(s) to replace private systems; or - d) The extension of services is to serve a new development opportunity that is determined to be of mutual benefit to both the M.D. and the City.

-2.11.4 Stormwater Management (was 3.7.4)
+2.11.4 Stormwater Management

-- a) Within residential subdivisions, best management practices will be utilized to control runoff and water quality. - b) Since industrial areas have the greatest potential for increasing runoff and discharging pollutants, a detention pond should be considered to ensure containment, removal and treatment of any runoff of contaminants from this area prior to discharging to the City of Cold Lake. - c) Given the presence of 4 Wing, all required stormwater ponds shall be dry ponds in order to limit bird hazards to aircraft operations.
+- a) Within residential subdivisions, best management practices will be utilized to control runoff and water quality. - b) Since industrial areas have the greatest potential for increasing runoff and discharging pollutants, a detention pond should be considered to ensure containment, removal, and treatment of any runoff of contaminants from this area prior to discharging to the City of Cold Lake. - c) Given the presence of 4 Wing, all required stormwater ponds shall be dry ponds in order to limit bird hazards to aircraft operations.

-2.11.5 Utility Rights-of-Way (adapted from 5.5.2 of Bonnyville IDP)
+2.11.5 Utility Rights-of-Way